ISenseAura/Periodic-Table/README.md

 Clicking element's symbol gives you a bunch of information about the element that you can't even handle

+DM for the explanation of table sorting algorithm

 [PREVIEW](https://hulking-mulberry-concrete.glitch.me/)

 ## Credits